maralkh/Manifold-Learning/README.md

 # Manifold Learning
-Exploring manifold learning in collaboration with Claude Sonnet.
+Exploring manifold learning in collaboration with Artificial Intelligence (Claude, Gemini, ...).

 *** in progress